 Do you want to know what it takes to be one?
 Join us at GrowthBeat, on August 17-18 in San Francisco.
 Thought leaders from the biggest brands and most disruptive companies will share winning growth strategies on the most pressing challenges marketing leaders face today.]
 Employment services giant CareerBuilder has acquired Textkernel, a Netherlands-based company specializing in semantic recruitment technology.
 Founded in 1995, originally as NetStart Inc., CareerBuilder has emerged as one of the most recognizable brands in online recruitment.
 Launched out of Amsterdam in 2001, Textkernel’s technology uses machine learning and natural-language processing techniques to extract and make sense of key information from CVs and job descriptions.
 Recap of the #NoPayMBA Twitter Chat (with image, tweets) · NoPayMBASupport.

 Schönheit kommt aus dem Internet - Lebensmittel Zeitung.
 How to Use Your LinkedIn Profile to Power a Career Transition.
-Kenneth Andersson for HBR Are you raring to change careers?
+Strategies for Crowdsourcing Your Job Search.
+Careers are very personal things.

 Most people choose their paths, and make decisions along the way, based on their own thinking and counsel from family, friends, teachers, close colleagues, and mentors.
 While self-reflection and the gathering of advice from one’s immediate circle can be useful, I’d like to suggest a more modern approach.
 Organizations are increasingly using the wisdom of crowds to drive their strategy, innovation, and marketing initiatives.
 Why shouldn’t you use similar strategies for your job search?
 Why – and How – to Hire Young People Without Diplomas.
 When an executive at global services firm UBS Americas challenged trainees to design a cost-saving strategy, one young woman proposed that the company install software that puts a computer into sleep mode after a period of inactivity.